 Understanding the YFI coin

 Firstly, YFI is not a coin but a governance token, just as it was announced on the official medium profile.
 It was distributed to the early users that got involved.
 When released, YFI couldn’t be pre-mined, bought, or auctioned.
 It was just a financially valueless token that allowed for the decentralized governance of the Yearn ecosystem.
+And since July 2021, YFY has become one of the largest Ethereum-based tokens due to the protocol’s focus on automated yield farming strategies.

 When it comes to growth potential, YFI has: